RyosukeDTomita/airis-burp-extensions/README.md

 This is an [Burp Suite](https://portswigger.net/burp) extension that allows you to **custom API key and API endpoint**, and send the selected request and response from within Burp Suite as context for analysis by an LLM.

 By configuring a system prompt, you can streamline vulnerability assessments.

 ---

-## ENVIRONMENT

-This project is just Vibe Coding.
-I will improve it someday.

----

-## PREPARING

----